 Regardless of approach, writers of all kinds can and should exercise the skills garnered from tasting training.
 In her candid and rather entertaining ethics of wine writing piece found on her website, Jancis Robinson, MW, states, “When doing comparative tastings such as those of the Bordeaux primeurs, I try to taste blind as much as possible.
 I don’t think there is much point in tasting random wines that are completely new to me completely blind, but I seize on any opportunity to compare like with like under blind conditions.”
 As a reader, a tasting note or article feels much more authentic when I am offered specific evidence from the glass supporting the perspective of the author, or when I can see that the author clearly understands how to properly evaluate a wine.
 Surely this segment of the industry, as well as others, can only benefit from the voices of those who have been trained in how to objectively decipher a glass of wine.

 Blind tasting finds its way into the world of educators and trainers as well, since many wine professionals who make a living educating teach certification programs.
-Master Sommelier David Glancy runs San Francisco Wine School, which features workshops and training programs for those studying for a variety of wine credentials, including a course that examines the MS and the MW approaches side-by-side.
+Master Sommelier David Glancy, MS, CWE runs San Francisco Wine School, which features workshops and training programs for those studying for a variety of wine credentials, including a course that examines the MS and the MW approaches side-by-side.
 Napa Valley Wine Academy offers a similar array of certification programs, and employs Masters of Wine and Master Sommelier Tim Gaiser to teach workshops on blind tasting and test preparation.
 Mary Ewin-Mulligan, MW, who heads the International Wine Center in New York City, has trained countless WSET certificate holders how to properly taste and analyze wines.
 These avenues directly connect blind tasting training to students.

 There are also a multitude of wine professionals who make a living by training sales teams, either as consultants or within a larger company.
 Master of Wine Peter Marks has run the wine education programs at Constellation for a decade, including WSET courses and one-off blind tasting training courses.
 In his mind, the courses add value to the sales staff because they teach the deductive tasting process.
 Most importantly, Peter notes, “The blind tasting courses help participants understand how to evaluate quality without seeing the label, which is such a valuable skill to have as a wine professional.”